 Left Wing: Gareth Bale

 This one was a no brainer – Bale comes from a rugby loving country, and has actively shown his support for the Welsh rugby team in the past.
-He even played football at school with current Wales rugby captain Sam Warburton, as well as playing rugby in his youth.
+He even played football at school with the former Wales rugby captain, Sam Warburton, and Bale played rugby in his youth.
 The 18-year-old version of him would have been snapped like a twig had he stepped into a professional rugby game, but Bale has since become far more of a physical presence, matching even Ronaldo for strength.
 But his biggest attribute is his pace: he is lightning fast with an eye for glory, so shoving this world class footballing left winger on the left wing for rugby makes all the sense in the world.

 Rugby player he kind of reminds me of: George North (Wales)